 Yet the book is also one of the most controversial of its type.
 A mix of unsubstantiated statements, outdated references, and their own case studies presented as evidence, leaves many questions unanswered.
 The author’s invention of ‘parent-directed feeding’ is presented as being the compromise between child-led feeding (responding to infant feeding cues) and clock-feeding (scheduled feed times).

 Despite the unprecedented level of research into human lactation and infant sleep in recent decades, the outdated concepts in this book are being supported with outdated evidence — and opinion is presented as fact.

 Very few other books have websites dedicated to warning others against their use.

 So, let’s look at just some of the Babywise ‘wisdom’:

 A large part of the second chapter is spent discussing a confusing link between something called ‘birth-trauma theory’ from 1929, as well as attachment parenting, which became popular in the 1980s.

-‘Attachment Parenting’ is a term coined by world famous paediatrician, Dr William Sears, to describe a parenting philosophy based on the principles of attachment theory.
+‘Attachment Parenting’ is a term coined by world-famous pediatrician, Dr. William Sears, to describe a parenting philosophy based on the principles of attachment theory.
 The term ‘attachment parenting’ has nothing to do with the “neoprimitivistic” school of thought that hopes to ‘undo birth trauma’, as suggested in this book.

 Babywise says: “Sad to say, the recommended attachment parenting protocols required to manufacture a ‘secure attached child’ too often produce the opposite: an emotionally-stressed, high-need, insecure baby and one tired mom.”
 Yet again, Babywise offers absolutely no evidence or research to support their claim.